-How Does a Berlin Heart Work?
+How does a Berlin Heart work?

-If a Berlin Heart supports the left side of the heart (LVAD), then the blood that is pumped out of the Berlin Heart goes into the aorta, the main artery which circulates blood all around the body.
-A Berlin Heart supporting the right side of the heart pumps blood into the pulmonary artery, which sends blood to the lungs to collect oxygen.
+If a Berlin Heart supports the left side of the heart (LVAD), the blood pumped out goes into the aorta, or the main artery that circulates blood all around the body.
+A Berlin Heart supporting the right side of the heart (RVAD) pumps blood into the pulmonary artery, which sends blood to the lungs to collect oxygen.